ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 56, 64, and 96.
 These lengths correspond to the prefix sizes permitted for the IPv6-to-IPv4 address synthesis algorithm described in {{Section 2.2 of !IPv6-TRANSLATOR=RFC6052}}.

-Prefix:

-: The highest 96 bits of the IPv6 prefix, encoded in network byte order.
+IPv6 Address Format:

+: Address prefix and suffix separated by 8 zero bits as defined in {{Section 2.2 of IPv6-TRANSLATOR}}.
+Note that this field is always 96 bits long, regardless of the value in the Prefix Length field preceding it.
+If Prefix Length is set to 96, the IPv6 Address Format consists of the prefix without a separator or a suffix.

 ## Handling

 Upon receiving a PREF64 capsule, a peer updates its local NAT64 configuration for the corresponding CONNECT-IP session.
-The newly received prefixes overrides any previously received prefixes in the same direction.
-Emtpy PREF64 capsule invalidates any previously received prefixes.
+The newly received PREF64 overrides any previously received PREF64 in the same direction.
+Emtpy PREF64 capsule invalidates any previously received NAT64 Address Formats.

 ## Example